 - Always wear a helmet that has been approved by the Department of Transportation.

-- Follow all traffic laws, such as speed limits and suggested distances for following other vehicle.
+- Follow all traffic laws, such as speed limits and suggested distances for following other vehicles.
 Avoid tailgating.

 - Exercise additional caution when traveling in adverse weather or on uneven or hazardous roads and surfaces.